 - 1. For the project engineering of PROFIBUS DP slaves you search the concerning PROFIBUS DP slave in the hardware catalog and drag&drop it in the subnet of your master. - 2.
 Assign a valid PROFIBUS address to the DP slave. - 3.
 Link up the modules of your DP slave system in the plugged sequence and add the addresses that should be used by the modules. - 4.
-If needed, parametrize the modules.
+If needed, parametrize the modules. - 5.
+Save, compile and transfer your project.

-TIA Portal - Deployment PROFIBUS communication > Deployment as PROFIBUS DP slave
+TIA Portal - Option: Deployment PROFIBUS communication > Deployment as PROFIBUS DP slave